phdenzel/phdenzel.github.io/_posts/2018-04-15-space-elevator.md

 The first to theoretically think about the current image of a space elevator was Tsiolkovsky in 1895.
 In 1960, the Russian physicist Artsutanov revisited the idea, and in 1975 Peason introduced the idea on the American side.
 In 1978, Clarke moved the topic into the science-fiction domain with his book "The fountains of Paradise".
-Sheffield pointed out that it is technologically impossibile to build the elevator due to the lack of materials for the tether strong enough to withstand the immense tension.
+Sheffield pointed out that it is technologically impossible to build the elevator due to the lack of materials for the tether strong enough to withstand the immense tension.
 The discovery of carbon nanotubes in 1991 led to a resurgence of interest in the scientific community.
 Since then, several companies were founded with the goal to realize such a space elevator.